CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Text/Contains/contains-any-text-block.md

 ### Text contains any of the texts in Texts To Find

-This example will check that `"The quick brown fox jumps over the lazy dog"` contains at least one of the texts in `["The", "fast", "red", "fox"]`.
+This example will check whether `"The quick brown fox jumps over the lazy dog"` contains at least one of the texts in `["The", "fast", "red", "fox"]`.

 It performs a [case-sensitive, culture-insensitive][Ordinal] comparison of text.